open-and-sustainable/prismaid/README.md

 # ![logo](https://raw.githubusercontent.com/ricboer0/prismAId/main/figures/prismAId_logo.png) prismAId
 # Open Science AI Tools for Systematic, Protocol-Based Literature Reviews

-prismAId uses generative AI models to extract data from scientific literature.
+prismAId offers a suite of tools using generative AI models to streamline systematic reviews of scientific literature.

-It offers simple-to-use, efficient, and replicable methods for analyzing literature when conducting systematic reviews.
+It provides simple-to-use, efficient, and replicable methods for analyzing research papers with no coding skills required.

-No coding skills are required to use prismAId.

 ---